svenseeberg/data-diode/UPDATE.md

    rcctl check diode_send
    ```

 ## Transfer Files through Diode

+When the upgrade of ther sender works as expected, all required files can be transmitted through the diode.
+When the transfer is completed, the receive can be updated as well.

 1. Download the tgz files for updating OpenBSD:
    ```sh
    BSD_VERSION=7.5
    wget -nH -nc -r --no-parent https://cdn.openbsd.org/pub/OpenBSD/$BSD_VERSION/arm64/ -R "index.html*" --reject iso,img
    ```
-1. Split files larger than 10MB into chunks:
+1. Optional: split files larger than 10MB into chunks:
    ```sh
    split_files pub/OpenBSD/$BSD_VERSION
    ```